CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 connect from this app to others.
 ### QA
 Attempt to export the schedule.
-Export needs to be in proper format (ie pdf or whatever is needed).
-If the exported file is properly formatted then passed, else fail.
+Export needs to be in proper format (ie pdf, txt,...).
+If the exported file is properly formatted then passed, else (for example: cannot print the full schedule, schedule is cut in half,...) the test fails.
+For the share feature, make sure the link leads to the correct, full schedule.
+If the wrong schedule is sent or was sent with the wrong format, the test fails.

 ## AB Day View
 ### Functionality